Welcome to Class 5 – Ms Samuels

 Our guided reading text is: Cool by Michael Morpurgo

-In Maths we will learn about: tenths, hundredths and decimals.
+In Maths we will learn about: statistics, multiplication, division and measurement.

-In English we will learn about: Narrative writing.
+In English we will learn about: Narrative Writing and non-fiction

-We will be looking at how we can develop our resilience skills when reading, writing using technology, in maths, in PSHCE as well as PE.
+We will be looking at how we can develop our reflective skills when reading, writing, in maths, in PSHCE as well as PE.

 Follow the link below to view the Sway overview of this half term’s learning:

-Learners in KS2 have weekly Multiplication and spelling tests on a Friday, (a spelling list is sent home at the beginning of the year) for their homework they are expected to prepare for this.
+Learners in KS2 have weekly Multiplication and spelling tests on a Friday, (A spelling list was sent home at the beginning of the year, and replacements can be asked for.) for their homework, they are expected to prepare for this.
+All learners are expected to read regularly at home and talk about the books (fiction /non-fiction) they have read.
+If they read 5 times a week then they are able to wear their own clothes on Friday; after having their home reader signed on Thursday